◆ CRUMBS — IN-KluSo's Data Signals Division

 Northwest Arkansas added 3,164 multifamily units in 2025 — nearly twice the prior year.
 Vacancy pushed to 11.2% as building outpaced move-ins.
 The supply signal is clear: the pipeline overshot absorption.

-supply-overshoot HIGH
+supply-overshoot

 CR-GROUND-014